-Even if damage is done to the FXYCS due to the conduct of the JBA, the asset of JBA can be utilized.
-As for the damage done in relation to the operations of the FXYCS, the structure is established to allow extraordinary expenses to be collected from participating banks according to the resolution of a general meeting of the JBA, which is stipulated in Article 15 of the FXYCS Rules, etc., although such extraordinary expenses have never been collected in the past.
+If damage is done to the FXYCS due to the conduct of the JBA, the assets of JBA can be utilized that are sufficient liquid net assets funded by equity to cover operating expenses for 6 months.
+As for the damage done in relation to the operations of the FXYCS, the structure is established to allow extraordinary expenses to be collected from Participant Banks according to the resolution of a general meeting of the JBA, which is stipulated in Article 15 of the FXYCS Rules, etc., although such extraordinary expenses have never been collected in the past.